gzinck/FSMtA/README.md

 # FSM-Implementation-2

 ## Getting Started
 Welcome to the FSMtA v2 repository!
-If you want to get started, simply download and install GraphViz and run the software using the main method in the FSMtAUI package, in FSMtAUI.class.
+If you want to get started, first install GraphViz from graphviz.org and ensure you have an up-to-date version of Java.
+Then you can download the executable .jar file named FSMtA.jar; then you can run it as a normal application.

  - Important: You must install GraphViz to make this program work, it handles the image construction and is vital. (graphviz.org)